DVDAGames/master-of-coin/external/LD44-Journal.md

 - **13:00**: Got a chance to come back to this
 - **14:15**: Updating stats and affinity modifiers based on decisions by Master of Coin works
+- **15:45**: Was making great progress until running into a stupid bug where paying off a loan while in a decision point doesn't adjust the logic to make sure you can pay the amount from the treasury
+- **16:05**: Fixed the bug; I'm an idiot